Plan and Prepare

 - Trips may be cancelled at any time due to weather, avalanche or track conditions in which case full refunds will be issued

 We recommend downloading this super handy app to have with you on your hike.
 It even shows your GPS location so you can see where on the trail you are located while you hike.

 Hikers need to be well prepared to walk the Milford Track in May and October.
 Winter walking conditions can include cold, windy and very wet weather, as well as a risk of flooding, snow, ice and avalanches.
 Alpine equipment and experience is essential.
 Because huts are not serviced during the off-season, hikers need to bring fuel for cooking and heating, as well as lighting and personal locator beacons.

 During the winter season, bridges may be removed, so knowledge and experience of river crossings is essential.
 Heavy rainfall makes streams and rivers in Fiordland rise very quickly, and track ﬂooding is common.
 Be prepared to wait for water levels to decrease before attempting to cross any waterway – it’s a good idea to bring supplies for an extra few days in case you are delayed.

-Always check thelatest Fiordland weather report and visit the Te Anau DOC office for latest track and weather conditions before you depart, and don’t hesitate to change your plans if you aren’t comfortable.
+Always check the latest Fiordland weather report and visit the Te Anau DOC office for latest track and weather conditions before you depart, and don’t hesitate to change your plans if you aren’t comfortable.
 Our cancellation policy is a full refund if we can’t get you there but if you change your mind or plans, please let us know 24 hours prior to departure for a full refund.
 While the Milford Track is wild and beautiful during the off-season, you do need to be prepared for challenging weather conditions.
-We’ll be able to help with any off-season hiking queries you may have, but we strongly recommend you also read through the Department of Conservation’s Tramping the Great Walks in winter’ webpage.
+We’ll be able to help with any off-season hiking queries you may have, but we strongly recommend you also read through the Department of Conservation’s guidelines and tips on preparing for your trip.